-Automation and Internationalization: Our CEO looks ahead to the next twelve months at axial3D
+Automation and Internationalization: Our founder looks ahead to the next twelve months at Axial3D

-From automation to internationalization, Our CEO, Daniel Crawford, gives us his thoughts on where axial3D is headed, and what the next 12 months look like in the land of medical 3D printing.
+From automation to internationalization, our founder, Daniel Crawford, gives us his thoughts on where Axial3D is headed, and what the next 12 months look like in the land of medical 3D printing.

 As I look back on 2018, it feels like we have laid the foundations to explode into the market in the next 12 months.
 Last year, the team grew by 75%, we established 3 longstanding relationships with Universities, and we grew into the US markets with the first of many hospitals signing on to use our services to bring 3D printing closer to clinicians.

 When I look forward to the next 12 months at axial3D, there are two main themes for 2019 and beyond.
 Automation and internationalization.

 From the beginning, we have seen a marked increase each month of surgeons requesting 3D prints of their patient's pathologies.
 Given that the models are physical, tactile representations of their own patients, their benefits are instantly recognizable when compared to traditional 2D imaging and planning.

 From the company’s perspective, that the 3D printed model benefits were instantly known to surgeons was fantastic.
 However, to meet the growing demand we needed to get creative.
 It was obvious that the ‘traditional’ methods of medical 3D printing would not scale in local markets.
 The vast majority of surgeons were too stretched to do their own processing of data (segmentation) so outsourcing was their best option.
 With hard copies of data on CD’s being posted, prescriptions being collected sporadically via any number of channels (such as email, letter, dictation & text messaging), it was never going to be routine.